How to Contribute?

 How to improve an existing post?

-Want to add a code-long exercise to an existing post, add your perspective, or correct a typo?
+Want to add a code-along exercise to an existing post, add your perspective, or correct a typo?
 Anyone is welcome and encouraged to suggest improvements to existing materials hosted on Nexus!
 The most straightforward way to do this is to click “Improve this page” from the post’s webpage on Nexus to suggest your edits.
 The below steps will walk you through this process.

 Steps to improve a post on Nexus via GitHub (no software installation needed):